The Centre hosts a three-month postdoctoral fellowship in collaboration with the Institute of Advanced Studies in the Humanities

 Each year, the CMSCH will select an interdisciplinary research theme and applicants will need to show that their research addresses this theme.
 Otherwise, there is no limit on geographical area or time period, as long as the bulk of the applicant's research falls within the 'modern and contemporary' period (c.1750-present).

-- Present his or her work to the CMSCH seminar and to IASH, as well as take part in IASH work-in-progress sessions
+- Present their work to the CMSCH seminar and to IASH, as well as take part in IASH work-in-progress sessions

 - Organise one event in collaboration with the CMSCH.
 This could be a public engagement event (eg. lecture, film series) or an academic event (eg. colloquium).
 Applicants should write about their proposed event in the application form.
 Both CMSCH and IASH will be able to help organise the event and the CMSCH may also provide small amounts of funding where appropriate.